lornebb/NullAnIon/README.md

 > As a first-time user, I want to select a service and follow an easy to use form to customise my order.

--also-

-> As a first-time user, I want to see clear changes to quote price, and transparent pricing so as to not feel slighted on price.

 - **Plan**

 When a user visits their desired order form page, following the form in a logic manner will be the most logical route to completing an order.